 At the Assess Stage

-Use the SDQ as part of your initial screening when you first have concerns about a pupil's social, emotional and mental health.
+Use the SDQ as part of your initial screening when you first have concerns about a learner's social, emotional and mental health.
 The multi-informant approach is particularly powerful here: ask the class teacher, the parent, and (if the child is 11+) the young person to complete their respective versions.
 You now have three perspectives on the same child, which gives the SENCO a much stronger evidence base than a single observation or teacher report.

 At the Plan Stage